danig89/stock-analysis/README.md

 ![VBA Challenge 2017](Resources/VBA_Challenge_2017.png)
 <br>

-Using the original VBA code to analyze stock data from 2018, the runtime 0.9765625 seconds.
+Using the original VBA code to analyze stock data from 2018, the runtime was 0.9765625 seconds.
 <br>

 ![VBA Challenge Original 2018](Resources/VBA_Challenge_Original_2018.png)